FrancoisChastel/h/report.md

 /h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.

 2. Are the functions just complex, or also long?

-The functions routes __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.
+The functions routes, __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.

 3. What is the purpose of the functions? h/routes.py : This function aim to map the APIs routes and the python's function inside the project.